RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.graphics/jpeg_fx.md

 not just to the unmodified library.
 If you use our work, you ought to acknowledge us.

-Permission is NOT granted for the use of any IJG author's name or company name in advertising or publicity relating to this software or products derived from it.
+Permission is NOT granted for the use of any IJG author's nameText or company nameText in advertising or publicity relating to this software or products derived from it.
 This software may be referred to only as "the Independent JPEG Group's software".